Question: What does the Office of International Affairs do?

 Question: What is the protocol for District and US flags?

 Answer: There are many protocol procedures to follow regarding the flying and placement of flags.
-Several guidelines are requisite to follow: nothing flies to the right of the flag of the United States, country flags are to the right of state flags that are to the right of city flags.
+Several guidelines are important to follow include rules that state nothing flies to the right of the flag of the United States, country flags are to the right of state flags that are to the right of city flags.
 The American flag always stands stage right of a speaker.
 There are also certain days of the year to fly flags at half-staff.
-The President or the Mayor of the District of Columbia each has a specific time when they can order the flags flown at half -staff.
-For example, the Mayor is responsible to do so when a resident of the District of Columbia has fallen in battle.
+The Mayor of the District of Columbia cannot order the United States to be flown at half -staff unless a resident of the District of Columbia has fallen in battle.